General Partners (GP) vs. Limited Partners (LP) in Private Equity

 The next section takes a closer look at the individual phases of the investment process from the perspective of a general partner.

-Phases and responsibilities of a BP in an investment
+Phases and responsibilities of a GP in an investment

 In the context of a private equity investment, the general partner bears the main operational and strategic responsibility.
 Its tasks extend over the entire life cycle of an investment, from identification to sale.
 A distinction can be made between two central phases: